-You can wear the CEP with other hearing protection devices hence reducing noise exposure to extremely low levels.
+You can wear the CEP with other hearing protection devices hence reducing noise exposure to shallow levels.
 Tests conducted by the U.S army showed that the units reduce noise by up to 30 dB.

 Types of CEP ear tips

-There are many types of CEP ear tips but the most common ones are military-grade Comply canal tips.
+There are many CEP ear tips, but the most common ones are military-grade Comply canal tips.
 The tips are designed to provide maximum noise reduction when you are undertaking mission-critical communication.

-The canal tips come with a number of benefits that include:
+The canal tips come with several benefits that include: